google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-service-worker.md

 * The service worker can't access the DOM directly.
 To communicate with the page, the service worker uses the  [`postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method to send data and a "message" event listener to receive data.

-Things to note about a service worker:
+Things to note about Service Worker:

-* Service worker is a programmable network proxy that lets you control how network requests from your page are handled.
+* A service worker is a programmable network proxy that lets you control how network requests from your page are handled.
 * Service workers only run over HTTPS.
 Because service workers can intercept network requests and modify responses, "man-in-the-middle" attacks could be very bad.

 Note: Services like <a href="https://letsencrypt.org/">Letsencrypt</a> let you procure SSL certificates for free to install on your server.